System Design Space

 Strict serializability = linearizability + serializability

-Strict serializability sits at the top of the hierarchy.
-It combines both models: transactions execute serializably and respect real-time operation order.
-Systems such as Google Spanner approach this with TrueTime.
+The strongest guarantee lives at the top of the hierarchy — strict serializability.
+It holds both models at once: transactions execute serializably and respect real-time operation order.
+The price is steep, so systems only approach it: Google Spanner does so with TrueTime.

 Key consistency models